GroMoKoSo/GroMoKoSo-Meta/docs/architecture_arc42.md

 - Spec2Tool
 - UI

-Each microservice including their responsibility and purpose is described in [4.1](#41-subservices)
+Each microservice including their responsibility and purpose is described in [4.2](#42-subservices)

+TODO: Tell me why

-## 4.1 Subservices
+## 4.2 Subservices

-### 4.1.1 McpManagement
+### 4.2.1 UI
-MCP management will provide Servers dynamically depending on user requests.
-Each user will have their own MCP Server to ensure that the corresponding tools of the user will be available.
-Therefore the usage of the servers will be monitored and additional servers will be started or shut down if needed.
+UI provides a graphical user interface for the user to interact with the system itself.
+Each use-case which has been defined is covered by the UI.
+UI uses REST endpoints which are provided by each microservice to perform actions.

-### 4.1.2 UserManagement
+### 4.2.2 UserManagement
 User management is responsible for managing access-rights for MCP tools which are split between users and groups.
 When actions like the execution of MCP tools or modifying APIs are made, User management provides a method to check wether these operations should be authorized.

-### 4.1.3 ApiManagement
+### 4.2.3 ApiManagement
 Api management is the entrypoint for creating, modifying and deleting APIs which should be used as MCP Tools.
 Api management uses user management to check if operations should be allowed, Spec2Tool to convert OpenAPI specs to MCP tools and mcp management to finally create these MCP tools.

+### 4.2.4 McpManagement
+MCP management will provide Servers dynamically depending on user requests.
+Each user will have their own MCP Server to ensure that the corresponding tools of the user will be available.
+Therefore the usage of the servers will be monitored and additional servers will be started or shut down if needed.

-### 4.1.4 Spec2Tool
+### 4.2.5 Spec2Tool
 Spec2Tool is responsible for converting OpenAPI specs to an internal representation of MCP tools.
 These representations are used by mcp management to create MCP tools.

-### 4.1.5 UI
-UI provides a graphical user interface for the user to interact with the system itself.
-Each use-case which has been defined is covered by the UI.
-UI uses REST endpoints which are provided by each microservice to perform actions.

 ## Organizational Decisions